 There is something about giving the fish a fair chance in the fight to land them.
 Close attention is important to not put too much pressure on the line.
 Fly fishing may seem tedious but the struggles that it brings make the catch even more exciting.

 Limitations to catchable fish are essentially null.
 Maybe other than the body of water hosting the fish.

 Skilled fly tiers are able to mimic anything that fish, of any size and of any species, eat.
 Flies are another thing in fly fishing that is subjected to misconceptions.

 They are thought to be small in size and high in detail.
 There is nary a restriction on the size, the detail, or for that matter, the composition of a fly.

 Flies vary from the size of an Altoid to the size of a baseball and even bigger.
 They are made from everything from synthetic fibers to deer hair to material found on mops.

-Fly fishing, is not a sport which carries many restrictions and limitations.
+Fly fishing, is not a sport that carries many restrictions and limitations.
 It is as open source as enjoyment can be.

 Limitations of catchable fish depend only on the body of water and the mind of the fisher.
 Your mindset can limit your fly fishing opportunities.

-Great resources for beginner live on the banks of fishing holes: fellow fly fishermen.
+Fellow fly fishermen: Great resources for beginners are available on TruFish.
 As they will tell you, fly fishing is best taught not from a book but from experience.